Caviahue, Argentina: Family Ski Guide

 - Under-6 pricing: Not confirmed in source data.
 Ask at the ticket office, Argentine resorts typically offer free or heavily reduced passes for young children.

-- Where families overspend: Private ski lessons and equipment rental.
+- Private ski lessons and equipment rental.
 Group lessons and bringing your own gear, or renting in Neuquén city before the bus, save meaningfully.

 Planning Your Trip